Search

 Capsules

-With two-piece hardshell capsules, the smaller half of the capsule is filled and secured into the larger half.
-Two-piece hardshell capsules are particularly suitable for powdered nutraceuticals.
+In the case of two-piece hard-shell capsules, the smaller half is filled with the formulation and securely joined with the larger half.
+These capsules are particularly well-suited for powdered nutraceuticals.

 • Pro – Users won’t taste bitter or unpleasant ingredients.